 When signing your first contract, it’s tempting to skim over the words and assume that everything on that sheet of paper is good to go.
 However, it is SO important to make sure you don’t miss anything that may cause you issues in the future.
-A leasing contract is legally binding and works to clarify many potential misunderstandings that could occur between a tenant and a landlord.
+A leasing contract is legally binding and works to clarify many potential misunderstandings that could occur between a resident and a landlord.

 Here are some general recommendations in regards to rental contracts.

-ALWAYS make sure there is a tenancy agreement to sign!
+Always make sure there is a tenancy agreement to sign

 Read the entire contract

 If you do not feel comfortable with reading it, or feel that you do not have the legal knowledge to thoroughly understand the contract, do not sign it.
-Either return with someone you trust that can overlook the agreement for your, or ask for a copy to read over on your own time prior to signing.
+Either return with someone you trust that can overlook the agreement for you, or ask for a copy to read over on your own time prior to signing.

 Make note of the following aspects of the contract prior to signing: